Rudolf Wanderone

-Rudolf Walter Wanderone (né Rudolf Walter Wanderon Jr.; January 19, 1913 – January 15, 1996), commonly known as Minnesota Fats, was an American professional billiards player.
+Rudolf Walter Wanderone (né Rudolf Walter Wanderon Jr.; January 19, 1913 – January 15, 1996), commonly known as Minnesota Fats, was an American professional pool player.
 Although he never won a major pool tournament as "Fats", he was at one time perhaps the most publicly recognized pool player in the United States—not only as a player, but also as an entertainer.
 Wanderone was inducted in 1984 into the Billiard Congress of America Hall of Fame for his decades-long public promotion of pool.

 Wanderone began playing at a young age in New York City.
 As a teenager, he became a traveling pool hustler.
 Later, in his thirties, he moved to Du Quoin, Illinois, where he met and married his first wife, Evelyn.
+She was a waitress at a steakhouse, The Perfection Club.
+They married two months after they met.
 During World War II, he hustled servicemen in Norfolk, Virginia.
 With the end of the war, Wanderone returned to Illinois and entered semi-retirement.

 Wanderone, who was sometimes known by the nickname "New York Fats" in his role as a pool player, adopted the name "Minnesota Fats" from the character of that name in the 1961 film The Hustler, claiming that the character, played by Jackie Gleason, was based upon him.

 He parlayed the association with the film into his own book deals and television appearances, including a series of matches with rival Willie Mosconi.
 Later in life, Wanderone divorced Evelyn and moved to Nashville, Tennessee, where he married his second wife, Theresa, with whom he remained until his death.